 Industries will open up to work which brings in scalable and future relevant skillset.
 While robots take up a man’s role, there will be skilled workmen guiding the robot around and controlling the buttons.
 Workers who understand the relevance of technologies like IIoT and references drawn from the Big Data.

 Salesforce which can connect with the customer real-time and enhance engagement levels.
 Yes, the coming years would call for all of this and more.
-Let’s accept the great wave of technology with complete conviction.
+Let’s accept the great wave of technology with complete conviction and work on our upskilling and reskilling.